fengyuanchen/cropperjs/README.md

     - `scaleX`: the scaling factor to apply on the abscissa of the image if scaled
     - `scaleY`: the scaling factor to apply on the ordinate of the image if scaled

-Output the image position, size and other related data.
+Output the image position, size, and other related data.

 ### getCanvasData()